 What’s the best ceramic coating?
 Is paint protection worth it?
 Is the paint protection from the dealership any good?
 We get lots of questions in this industry and sometimes people have heard a lot of “interesting” versions of the truth.
 We aim to answer your questions honestly, without bias.
-If your question isn’t answered here, please feel free to contact us for a chat or drop your question in the “Submit a Question” box at the bottom of the page.
+If your question isn’t answered here, please feel free to contact us for a chat.

 Yes, many ceramic coatings come with warranties.
 Our Opti-Coat Pro and Opti-Coat Pro+ coatings come with 5 year and 7 year warranties respectively.
 Optimum Gloss Coat does not come with a warranty but can be expected to last 2 years or more.

 When looking at other brands of paint protection or ceramic coating, be sure to read the terms and conditions with the warranties as there are often requirements such as annual inspections that are not widely advertised.
 Opti-Coat warranties do not require annual inspections or regular servicing.

 Short answer: Yes.

 Generally speaking, the dealerships don’t use brands known to the detailing industry.
 That being said, it doesn’t mean that they won’t perform.
 However, a dealership’s quality control and preparation of your car is often lacking.
 To apply a ceramic coating, the surface must first be thoroughly cleaned and decontaminated.
 On average, a dealership may spend only 1-2 hours applying a coating/ paint protection product to your car.
 By comparison, at Newcastle Auto Protection we spend on average 4-8 hours preparing and applying a coating to your car.
 But this doesn’t equate to the dealership being more efficient; they are just cutting corners and rushing.
 The number of steps involved in properly preparing and coating a vehicle simply cannot be done in 1-2 hours.